rtyler/brokenco.de/_posts/2019-03-13-pilot-error.md

 faulty sensor, or an incorrect automated overcorrection, or the pilot not being made aware of some condition and choosing the wrong responsive action.
-Ultimately _yes_, I believe we can make the claim that every crash is ultimately the pilot's fault, but that does not release the manufacturer and the engineers of the various systems from blame for not building safer systems which ensure that the lives of hundreds do not depend on a single human decision.
+Ultimately _yes_, I believe we can make the claim that every crash is the pilot's fault, but that does not release the manufacturer and the engineers of the various systems from blame for not building safer systems which ensure that the lives of hundreds do not depend on a single human decision.